Pour lire ce document de travail en français, cliquer sur le drapeau français

 These "monumental goals" were expressed by legitimate States to happen, by coincidence between those who gave power to the rulers and those to whom the acts of government apply, the nation in the territory concerned

 The evolution of the world now makes it difficult to stop there since global crises born elsewhere can destroy us.
-The temptation is then to develop claims in two opposite directions: either to build walls, or to claim more, by developing monumental goals for third territories, third concerns, third persons.
+The temptation is then to develop claims in two opposite directions: either the one to build walls, or the one to claim more, by developing monumental goals for third territories, third concerns, third persons.

 This is what public authorities are doing, which, however local, are now aiming for "monumental goals" of prevention of global systemic crises because their triggering elsewhere will cause catastrophic effects in an area or on subjects which they have the load which, upstream, gives them the power to intervene.